jethornton/flexgui/docs_flex/source/hal.rst

 Options
 -------

-The default behaviour for HAL objects that are a HAL_OUT or HAL_IO is to be enabled when the E Stop is released.
+The default behavior for HAL objects that are a HAL_OUT or HAL_IO is to be enabled when the E Stop is released.
 To change this behaviour add a Dynamic Property to control when the HAL object is enabled.
 The `state_on` property will enable the control when the power is on.
 The `all_homed` property will enable